 Authorization is essential to ensure that end-of-life EEE generated by the producers' products is channeled to authorized dismantlers/recyclers.

-As per the recent notice by the central pollution control board (‘CPCB’) has emphasized the requirement for all producers of electronic and electrical equipment under E-waste management rules, 2016 to obtain extended producers’ responsibility-Authorization (EPR authorization) from CPCB.
+As per the recent notice by the Central Pollution Control Board (‘CPCB’) has emphasized the requirement for all producers of electronic and electrical equipment under e-waste Management rules, 2016 to obtain extended producers’ responsibility (EPR authorization) from CPCB.
 It can be obtained after applying in form-1.

-Authorization is needed to be obtained for ensuring that end-of-life EEE generated from the products of the producers are canalized to authorization dismantler/recyclers.
+Authorization is needed to be obtained to ensure that end-of-life EEE generated from the products of the producers are canalized to authorized dismantlers/recyclers.

 What are the advantages of EPR Authorization?

 Extended producer responsibility is frequently mentioned as a strategy to combat planned obsolescence since it financially incentivizes producers to design for recycling and make products live longer.
 In addition to combating planned obsolescence, the pressures placed on governments may be lessened by shifting a portion of the financial burden for paying and managing garbage to the maker.

 Many governments are currently shouldering the burden of waste disposal and spending millions of dollars on waste collection and removal.
 These plans, on the other hand, frequently fail because governments lack the financial resources to effectively develop and implement them.
 Placing responsibility for product disposal on manufacturers might allow governments more leeway in crafting legislation that favors sustainability at a low cost to both sides, while also raising awareness of the challenges that EPR tries to address.